Louis-Aime/Temporal-experiences/README.md

 ## File contents
 The .js files consists in:
 * Chronos: utilities for calendrical computations, including the "Cycle Based Calendar Computation Engine".
-* TemporalEnvironment: defines that month begin with 1, and a converter between ISO8601 and Julian Day
-* MilesianCalendar, a class (not an extension) .
-It is a very simple solar calendar:
-  * Years comprise 12 months of 30 or 31 days alternatively.
-  * Years begin on 12-21 just before common years, or 12-22 just before leap years of the iso8601 calendar.
-* JulianCalendar extends TemporalCalendar.
-The plain Julian calendar as used in Europe until 1582.
-Two eras: `bc` and `ad` (default).
-* WesternCalendar extends TemporalCalendar.
-Instantiate with
-   * the date string of the transition to Gregorian,
-   * a name for future use.
-* Calendars: several class objects and instantiated constant implementing Temporal functions in connection with Temporal.Calendar
+* Calendars: several class objects and instantiated constant implementing Temporal functions in connection with Temporal.Calendar.
 No calendar is defined as an extension of Temporal.Calendar
   * MilesianCalendar: a class defining the Milesian calendar computations (id="milesian")
   * JulianCalendar: a class for the Julian Calendar computations (id="julian")